 - Nipple discharge in one or both breasts

 Types of Gynecomastia

-Type 1 Gynecomastia is commonly referred to as “puffy nipple”.
+Type 1 Gynecomastia is commonly referred to as a “puffy nipple”.
 The breast is composed of glandular tissue that is firm and dense.
-Many Type 1 gynecomastia patients have a lean body mass, have little fat and are of young age.
-Surgically removing the glandular breast tissue is the preferred choice for leading experts and are mildly invasive.
+Many Type 1 gynecomastia patients have a lean body mass, have little fat, and are of young age.
+Surgically removing the glandular breast tissue is the preferred choice for leading experts and is mildly invasive.

 Type 2 Gynecomastia is the most prevalent of all the types.
-Most males developed an excess breast volume that consumes the lower chest and is often the size of a tennis ball increasing over time to potentially the size of a large soft ball.
+Most males develop an excess breast volume that consumes the lower chest and is often the size of a tennis ball increasing over time to potentially the size of a large softball.
 Liposuction is the preferred and most effective treatment however; some patients have a combination of both fatty and glandular tissue.
 For these particular cases, a combination of liposuction and surgical removal is the preferred choice of surgery.

 Type 3 Gynecomastia has a chest angle of 45-60 degrees and starts to sag when the angle is within this range.
 Treatment for Type 3 gynecomastia depends on age and skin quality of the chest.
 Surgical removal of breast tissue is the standard technique to certify that all of the necessary breast tissue has been removed.

 Type 4 Gynecomastia has a chest angle of 60-90 degrees.
 At this point, there is already a noticeable component of chest sag present and skin removal is absolutely unavoidable in order to correct the visibility of breast sag.
 Surgical removal of breast tissue is the ideal and optimal procedure to ensure all of the breast tissue is extracted.
 Liposuction is no longer an effective option for eliminating Type 4 gynecomastia.